 Since taking over Ninth Street Bakery in Fall of 2013, Ari has been modernizing recipes, improving quality, adding bread selections, and generally being inspired by all the new movements in both baking and the culinary arts.
 As a business owner, he cares about the Durham and Triangle communities, and hosts charitable events as well as sliding-scale classes at the Bakery on a regular basis.

 An assortment of our freshly baked muffins, scones, croissants and danish.
 Coffee Service, juice and water.

 Per Person $5.00

-Our locally roasted Regular or Decaf Bean Traders Blend served with cream and sweeteners.
+Our Regular or Decaf Ninth Street Bakery-roasted coffee served with cream and sweeteners.
 Cups, stirrers and napkins included.

 Includes full-size sandwich, chips and a pickle.
 Vegetarian and vegan options available

 Per person $10.45

 Add a cookie $11.95

 Sliced seasonal fruit.